Skip to main content

 Follow Us On Social

-• Rinse with warm salt water
+• Rinse your mouth gently with warm water.

 Call immediately: (949) 363-1200 We reserve emergency appointment slots every day for urgent situations.

-Dental Emergencies
+How Dr. Gaff Handles Dental Emergencies

 Take Our Smile Quiz!